tc-ca/ROM.TSIS2.Webresources/README.md

 ### Manually Deploying WebResources
 1. To manually deploy web resources, open a terminal and be sure to be in the `TSIS2.WebResources` directory.
-2. To transpile the Typescript source to Javascript, run the following command
+2. To transpile the Typescript source to Javascript we use [rollup](https://rollupjs.org/).
+To do it, run the following command

 ```
 npm run build